Melbourne Family Lawyers

 The mediation process tries to help a couple or family find common ground.
 Its goal is to reach an agreement in a calm, non-hostile environment by using open and focused communication.

 What Our Family Law Mediation Services Include

-Our divorce lawyers in Melbourne offer separation and child custody mediation services.
+Find a Melbourne family lawyer who offers separation and child custody mediation services at Melbourne Law Studio.
 We will help you reach the best outcome while reducing legal fees and saving you valuable time.
-After reaching an agreement, we will help you confirm it through a consent order or parenting plan.
+After reaching an agreement, we will help you confirm it through a consent order, custody agreement or parenting plan.
 That way, you will not need to go through the emotional turmoil of court proceedings.

 To start the process of mediating a dispute, contact us to schedule an initial consultation.
 This meeting will be free of charge.
 During your first consultation, one of our family law solicitors will consider your options.
 Then we will advise you as to whether mediation is the best option for resolving your dispute.

 Your lawyer can help you throughout the mediation.
 However, they will do most of the work when you first consult our Melbourne law firm before the mediation process actually starts to ensure the most favourable outcome.
 While preparing for mediation, your lawyer will:

 - Tell you what to expect during the mediation